Longform C.V.

 -Supervised 2 undergraduate student workers

--Prepared outreach collections and sample sets, represented WGNHS outreach events
+-Prepared outreach collections and sample sets, represented WGNHS at several outreach events

 -Assisted in drilling various cores on a wireline coring drill rig for the USGS-funded “STATEMAP” project, including the completion of the initial core descriptions.